token-hub/my-porfolio-v2/README.md

 it is called v2 because the first one is only build using pure HTML,CSS/sass, and Javascript bundle with webpack.

+This application is using a email-server which is just a simple node js app. you can find it [here](https://github.com/token-hub/email-server).

 ## 🧰 Tech Stack

 React and Bootstrap